 Toss all of the trash into the trash can.
 Get everything off the floor, including little bits of toilet paper, tossed-away strands of floss, and random hairballs.

-Pick up all the items belonging in another room.
-Put them in a basket, box, or bag and set them outside the bathroom for disbursement throughout the house.
+Pick up all the items that belong in another room.
+Put them in a basket, box, or bag and set them outside the bathroom for dispersal throughout the house.

 Return items that belong in the bathroom to their proper places.
 Don't take time to reorganize the medicine or linen cabinets.
 Just place the items back where they belong.
 Leave organizing for when you have more time.

 Use a disinfectant wipe to wipe down the sink, including the faucet and tub area.
 The goal here is to get the sink and tub presentable.
 Wear disposable gloves to protect your skin and help you clean without worrying about what you touch.

 Using a disinfectant wipe or spray, wipe down the outside of the toilet.
 Quickly wipe down any visible dirt or grime, leaving the real scrubbing of the inside of the toilet for when you're not limited in time.

 Using glass cleaner or vinegar, wipe down the mirror.
 Guests will probably spend the most time examining themselves in your mirror.
 They will inevitably notice dinginess and streaks.